-Vitex is a medicine prepared from the berries of a large Mediterranean tree (Vitex agnus-castus).
-In ancient times, it was purportedly used to suppress the libido of monks—hence the name.
-Fortunately, it does not have that effect in women.
+Vitex (also called chaste tree or chasteberry) is a herbal medicine prepared from the berries of the Mediterranean tree Vitex agnus-castus.
+In ancient times, it was used to suppress the libido of monks, hence the name.
+Fortunately, it does not have that effect on women.

 - Do use for PMS

 Thanks to its prolactin-lowering and calming effects on the nervous system, vitex can relieve premenstrual symptoms such as irritability, fluid retention, and breast pain.
 It has performed well in several clinical trials for PMS and PMDD.
 It can also help with perimenopausal mood symptoms.

 Together with iodine, vitex can improve premenstrual breast pain and reduce lumpiness and pain.